ccloops/07-nodejs-npm-express/catherine-seth/README.md

 Change Log
 ====

-10-27-17 9:00AM - We started working on the lab and created our directory structure with Catherine as driver and Jeff K as navigator.
-We then completed the TODOs on index.html and article.js.
+11/1/17 9:00AM Started lab with Catherine as driver and Seth as navigator.
+Completed file tree set up and first 5 TODOS.
+Initialized npm and build out of server.

-10-27-17 9:30AM - We then switched to Jeff K as driver and Catherine as navigator and completed the TODOs on articleView.js and all COMMENTS.
-We also filled out the README.
+11/1/17 9:40AM Switched to Seth as driver and Catherine as navigator.
+Completed remaining TODOs and all COMMENTs.

-10-31-17: 10:40AM - The page now utilizes AJAX to retrieve and populate the blog content on initial visit, rather than loading from a local JS script.
-On returning visits, content is populated using localStorage.
-We began with Catherine driving while Nick navigated, and shifted off around 10AM to Nick driving while Catherine navigated.
+11/1/17 10:40AM Switched to Catherine as driver and Seth as navigator and completed README.

 Credits and Collaborations
 ====